A celebration of equality and diversity, the LGBTQ culture of Paris was on full display during the 2018 Gay Games with rainbows, love, & equality.

 Marseille – This Mediterranean city is the second largest in the country, and with its great climate, alternative things to do and great nightlife, it shouldn’t be missed.

 Nice – Also on the Mediterranean coast of, Nice is the capital of the iconic French Riviera.
 For a long time, the city was a luxury escape for French and European aristocrats, but today it’s a surprisingly hip beach destination with a friendly and welcoming attitude not often seen in other areas of France.

 Lyon – The student city of Lyon has great museums and parks to explore, a wide range of cultural activities happening year round, some cool street art and an excellent food scene.
 Don’t miss it!

-LGBT – Gay France Travel Guide
+LGBTQ – Gay France Travel Guide

 These are a few of the best things you should know about visiting gay France.